 Pick up a leaflet from the station/Tourist Information or newsagent with the walk on that has details of each site that was used in the film.

-It is also the easiest way to find your way around this walk, better than an O/S map.
+Using a leaflet is also the easiest way to find your way around this walk, better than an O/S map.

 Your email address will not be published.
 Required fields are marked *